-Mr. Mohammad Ajlouni, P.E. performed the 2022 inspection of the Landfill at the Mitchell Plant.
+Mr. Mohammad Ajlouni, P.E. and Mr. Mazin Al-Zou'bi performed the 2023 inspection of the Landfill at Mitchell Plant.
 This report is a summary of the inspection and an assessment of the general condition of the facility.
-Mrs. Danielle Roski was the Plant contact and along with Mr. Benjamin Dunaway was present for the inspection.
-The inspection was performed on September 14, 2022.
-Weather conditions were partly cloudy and the temperature was in the upper 70's (°F).
-There was 0.16 inches of rainfall in the area over the seven days prior to the inspection.
+Mr. Dennis C Henderson was the Plant contact along with Mrs. Tammy M. Wade was present for the inspection.
+The inspection was performed on August 31, 2023.
+Weather conditions were sunny, and the temperature was in the upper 70's (°F).
+There was 0.35 inches of rainfall in the area over the seven days prior to the inspection.
 Most of the landfill outer slopes had been recently mowed.